Industry News

 In organisations where content production is intensifying, it becomes necessary to structure briefs.

-Information often circulates between emails, documents, and messaging tools.
-This fragmentation complicates decision-making and slows down projects.
+Information often circulates between emails, documents and messaging apps.
+This dispersion complicates decision-making and slows projects.

 Why use a template to write a marketing brief

 In many companies, each project manager writes their marketing brief differently.
-This lack of standardisation can complicate the management of a communications project.
+This lack of a standard can complicate the management of a communications project.

-Implementing a structured brief template makes it possible to ensure that all the necessary information is present from the project launch.
+Putting a structured brief template in place makes it possible to ensure that all the necessary information is present from the outset of the project.

-When key elements are clearly defined, the creative team can work more efficiently and propose solutions consistent with the company’s visual identity and brand image.
+When the key elements are clearly defined, the creative team can work more efficiently and propose solutions that are consistent with the visual identity and the brand image.

 This approach also saves time and improves the quality of a marketing brief.